yoonjk/VAD-VAR-Workshop/README.md

 These workshops have been customized from the Technical Sales badge labs in order to fit the time and to add additional "Level 3+" skills to answer common questions not covered by the base labs nor the Technical Sales quiz.

-:green_circle: Pay special attention to sections marked with a green circle.
-These topics are very important for the Level 3 quiz. :green_circle:
+:green_circle: Pay special attention to sections marked with green circles.
+These topics are very important for the L3 quiz. :green_circle:

 ## Products